 Like the multiverse, there is technically an infinite amount of variations out there for you to choose from.
 We already covered the conventional and sumo deadlift, but that doesn’t mean those don’t have variations either.
 Here are some other deadlift variations you’ll want to consider.

 Romanian or stiff-leg deadlift

-In a romanian (RDL) or a stiff-leg deadlift, your legs are locked in at a certain angle.
+In a Romanian (RDL) or a stiff-leg deadlift, your legs are locked in at a certain angle.
 They can be slightly bent in the RDL, or fully straight in the stiff-leg deadlift.
-What this does is shift the focus of the lift to be more on your hamstrings and your glutes.
-If you want to blast muscle development in your hamstrings, consider the stiff-leg deadlift.
-If you want to focus more on building your glutes, consider the RDL.
+What this does is shift the focus of the lift to be more on your hamstrings and your glutes, specifically on your left leg, increasing muscle activation in those areas, including the lower back muscles.
+If you want to blast muscle development in your hamstrings and lower back muscles, consider the stiff-leg deadlift.
+If you want to focus more on building your glutes and lower back muscles, consider the RDL.

 Snatch grip deadlift

 Your grip is the connection to the bar, and changing this can drastically affect the deadlift.
-When you adopt a wider grip, it is also known as the snatch grip.
-The snatch grip resembles the “Snatch” which is one of two main lifts in olympic weightlifting.
-This grip will shift the focus onto your lats.
-If you want to build a wider back or if you’re into olympic lifting, the snatch grip deadlift is your friend.
+When you adopt a wide grip, also known as the snatch grip, it resembles the “Snatch” which is one of two main lifts in Olympic weightlifting.
+This grip will shift the focus onto your lats, making the snatch grip deadlift a great variation for building a wider back or for those interested in Olympic lifting.